 How was the installation process?

 We have a Contoubreton NC260 and a Smart-Cut 550 Optima bridge saw.
 It’s been five years now, but the installation process was very smooth.
 We received a binder with step-by-step instructions that covered everything in great detail.
 Installing equipment costs a lot of money, so you can get a little nervous, but with Breton I knew the entire time we were installing the machines that it was being done correctly and with precision.

 How about the training you received from Breton USA?

 Following installation, Breton USA made sure we were trained and could run the machines on our own before they left.
-We definitely used the support line for the first six month on a very regular basis, but they were always very helpful and able to answer our questions.
-In fact, it’s been a little long now, but I event think they sent a tech back out to do some follow up training at a later date, just to make sure everything was where it needed to be.
+We definitely used the support line for the first six months on a very regular basis, but they were always very helpful and able to answer our questions.
+In fact, it’s been a little long now, but I even think they sent a tech back out to do some follow up training at a later date, just to make sure everything was where it needed to be.

 Do you think that your relationship with Breton USA has benefitted your clientele?

 Yes.
 I think having Breton equipment has allowed us to do things that are very, very precise.
 And, for us, that’s important.
 We are very meticulous in everything what we do and how we do it.
 We want that precision and accuracy to show in our finished projects, and it does.
 Our customers appreciate that and they come back again and again because we can deliver above and beyond what our competitors are capable of doing.